12 Surprising Facts About Netflix's Bridgerton

-Though it only premiered on Christmas Day 2020, Bridgerton has already become Netflix's biggest hit ever.
+Within weeks of its Christmas Day 2020 premiere, Bridgerton quickly rose in the ratings to become Netflix's biggest hit ever.
 The lavish period drama, which is set in Regency-era England, is based on Julia Quinn's eight-book series.
 The debut season follows the events of The Duke and I, the first book in the series, in which the eldest Bridgerton daughter, Daphne (played by Phoebe Dynevor), sets out to find a husband in 1813.

 Over the course of both the show and the book, Daphne meets Simon Basset, the Duke of Hastings (Regé-Jean Page), and they strike a deal: They pretend to be courting so that Simon can stop being pestered by eager mothers trying to marry their daughters off to an eligible duke.
 In return, Daphne can attract more suitors by making them jealous.
 What could go wrong?
 A lot, it turns out.

-Here are 10 things you might not know about the historical romance-drama that currently has the world besotted.
+Here are some things you might not know about the historical romance-drama that currently has the world besotted.

 1. Bridgerton has become netflix's biggest hit ever.

 Netflix is notoriously tight-lipped about its viewing statistics.
 However, the streaming network was so optimistic about Bridgerton's potential for success that they publicly predicted that approximately 63 million homes would have watched Bridgerton in its first month of release.
 On January 27, 2021, Deadline announced that Bridgerton had already been viewed by 82 million households, making it Netflix's biggest original hit ever.
 (Previously, the top spot had belonged to The Witcher, which got 76 million views in its first month.)
 Perhaps even more impressive is that the show has held the top spot on Netflix's Top 10 in 76 different countries, according to Variety.